Monopole and instanton effects in QCD: Monopole effects

 The distribution of the topological charges computed using the overlap Dirac operator in the quenched QCD becomes the following Gaussian distribution~\cite{Giusti4, DeDebbio1}:

-We have made the distribution function of the topological charges for each magnetic charge $m_{c} = 0 - 4$ using formula (39) in Ref.~\cite{DiGH3}.
-We give the distribution functions~(\ref{eq:dis_func_mc5}) - (\ref{eq:dis_func_mc6}) for the magnetic charges $m_{c} = 5 - 6$ in appendix~\ref{sec:dis_top_func}.
-The distribution functions are composed of Gaussian distributions with the same fitting parameter $\langle\delta^{2}\rangle$ and the correction term $\mathcal{O}(V^{-1})$ as the distribution function~(\ref{gauss_1}).
+We made the distribution function of the topological charges for each magnetic charge $m_{c}$ = 0 - 4 with formula (39) in reference~\cite{DiGH3}.
+We provide the distribution functions~(\ref{eq:dis_func_mc5}) - (\ref{eq:dis_func_mc6}) for the magnetic charges $m_{c}$ = 5 - 6 in appendix~\ref{sec:dis_top_func}.
+The distribution functions comprise Gaussian distributions with the same fitting parameter $\langle\delta^{2}\rangle$ and correction term $\mathcal{O}(V^{-1})$ as the distribution function~(\ref{gauss_1}).
 We fit these distribution functions to the distributions of the topological charges as shown in figure~\ref{fig:qtop_fit}.
 Table~\ref{tb:fitting_top_q_prediction} indicates that the fitting results of $\langle \delta^{2} \rangle$ of the configurations with the additional monopoles and anti-monopoles are reasonably consistent with the fitting result of the normal configuration.
-The correction terms $\mathcal{O}(V^{-1})$ are zero, and the values of $\chi^{2}/d. o. f.$ are in the range from 0.6 to 1.5.
+The correction terms $\mathcal{O}(V^{-1})$ are zero, and the values of $\chi^{2}/d. o. f.$ range from 0.6 to 1.5.
 Therefore, these results clearly indicate that the monopole creation operator adds the topological charges to the configurations without affecting the vacuum structure.
 We can properly predict the increases of the topological charges.